begeli/introduction-to-machine-learning-projects/Task 1/README.md

 (y = reg.predict(Training points selected by the cross validator)).
 We finally calculated the RMSE for the predictor and stored it in an array to calculate the average RMSE of the 10 predictors trained.
 Lowest average RMSE indicates the most accurate reg. parameter.

+## Task 1b

+In this project, we applied nonlinear feature transformations to the features in our training set.
+Using nonlinear features will help with getting a predictor that generalizes better.
+We then used used ridge regression to obtain our predictor.
+To get the best regularization parameter, we used cross validation with 10 folds in an interval of 100 equally spaced potential lambdas from 1 to 100.
+40 turned out to be the best regularization parameter.
+To judge the accuracy of our weight results, we then used RMSE to evaluate the predictor values with our ground truth labels.
+We considered using lasso penalty because at first we thought reducing the number of features we use would simplify our model and prevent overfitting, however, the error we received from those submissions were higher than the error we received from ridge regression, so, we scrapped that idea.